Webcasts

 To be effective, a collection of individuals, led by a board chair, must leverage its collective strength, disseminate information provided by executive management, engage across a range of topics, be cognisant of a range of stakeholders, and lead a governance framework that suits its context.
 The provision of reporting to the board by executive management (“board information”) is a pivotal governance process to which a board’s effectiveness is highly correlated.

-In a prior article for the Institute of Directors in Ireland, I referenced ‘the invisible hand’, a concept introduced by Adam Smith as a metaphor for the way the market spontaneously regulates and transmutes voluntary conduct motivated by individual self-interest into the long term collective best interests of society.
+The ‘invisible hand’, a concept introduced by Adam Smith is a metaphor for the way the market spontaneously regulates and transmutes voluntary conduct motivated by individual self-interest into the long term collective best interests of society.
 Regularly, across industries, the invisible hand is not sufficient to promote and ensure the prosperity and well-being of society, so the State intervenes through regulation.
 Striking the appropriate balance between the invisible hand and regulation becomes a central policy question.
 Many industries operate with the added dimension of regulatory overlay.
 Arguably, understanding the difference between regulatory compliance and governance that is overly regulatory led should be a central focus in the boardroom.

 The visible hand of management and the board must be the driving force behind any sustainable business, acting as an adjunct mechanism for regulating the interaction between corporations and society.
 To be clear, companies must act at all times in compliance with the legal and regulatory responsibilities imposed on them.
 The governance framework of every organisation should support and provide assurance on compliance with that organisation’s regulatory licence to provide a service.
 The board and executive management should instil the importance of regulatory compliance in every facet of the business and ensure that the internal governance framework facilitates and tests this compliance.
 In short, the board should ensure, as with risk management and internal control, that the governance foundations are built and that the board, working in conjunction with executive management, agrees the basis of reporting on all matters of interest to the board, including regulatory compliance matters.
 The chair of the board, in turn, must allocate the scarce resource of time proportionately across the range of topics, key performance indicators (KPIs), key risk indicators (KRIs), and matters reserved, that require board consideration, discussion and decision.
 Striking the right balance between looking back at past performance and assurance versus forward at emerging risks and opportunities can be challenging for board chairs.